 Pastor, I appreciate you as my leader.
 Leading is not fun, nor is it easy.
 There is too much responsibility.
 You lead people.

-A leader is taking a group somewhere.
-You seem always to know where we are going and have some idea on how to get us there.
-I like that.
 I appreciate you because you take the time to explain to the rest of where we are going.
+Moreover, you have an idea of how we will travel to that destination.
 You are likely impatient with having to say it several times, but it takes me a while to get it clear in my head.
-I appreciate your patience.
+Thanks for your patience.

 Pastor, I like that we are going somewhere.
 You’ve got us building something, buying something, paying something off, starting a preaching point, or “who knows what.”
 I know it isn’t busywork.
-Instead, what you are leading us into is making a difference.
+Instead, what you are working those many hours to accomplish will make a difference.

 Thank you for being my pastor, for leading me.
 It means more than I’m able to say.